dberman4/XTeam_20/rules.md

 ## How will we will track progress (and follow-up) on completion of tasks
+We will use a text file on GitHub as a "to-do" list and check off tasks as they are completed with the the date and time they are completed at

 ## How will will communicate difficulties with a task assigned to us